igudgz/storeApi/README.md

 ![](https://i.imgur.com/dcTrVLB.png)

 ​                                    <!--example done in insommnia program.-->
-- If the request is all right, it will receive this as an answer, if it gives an error, it will be the answer containing the error.
+- If the request is all right, it will receive this as an response, if it gives an error, it will be the answer containing the error.

 ![](https://i.imgur.com/9fG33zl.jpg)